erdc/ampl/README.md

 * Why are we looking at NNs
 * A set of steps are defined for the process of training a NN
-* Name the steps and mention breifly what those steps are.
+* Name the steps and mention breifly what those steps are
 * Describe how the results are display with the percentage of points under a 20,10,5,2.5,0.5
 * With the steps defined, improving the workflow to allow for both non-technical and technical users.
 * After improvements were made, the next goal was to allow for automating the process of training a network.

 Machine Learning techniques have risen in popularity as ML has shown to be useful in providing an expert level response to predicting values, recognizing patterns, and identifying objects in images.
-While working through applying ML to ["SYNTHETIC CFD ESTIMATION FOR BLACKHAWK AIRFOIL DRAG COEFFICIENT"](https://doi.org/10.2514/6.2024-1230), and ["ESTIMATING KINETIC ENERGY REDUCTION FOR TERMINAL BALLISTICS"](https://link.springer.com/article/10.1007/s00521-023-09382-3) it was noted the the steps for applying ML was similiar enough to where a single workflow could be designed to have both of these problems along with previously unexplorered problem spaces.
+While working through applying ML to ["SYNTHETIC CFD ESTIMATION FOR BLACKHAWK AIRFOIL DRAG COEFFICIENT"](https://doi.org/10.2514/6.2024-1230), and ["ESTIMATING KINETIC ENERGY REDUCTION FOR TERMINAL BALLISTICS"](https://link.springer.com/article/10.1007/s00521-023-09382-3) it was noted that the steps for applying ML was similiar enough to where a single workflow could be designed to handle both of these problems along with previously unexplorered problem spaces.
 The steps that were taken for both the rotorcraft and ballistics problem were Feature Importance, Hyperparamter optimization searching for superior model parameters, training the best models returned from hyperparamter optimization, and evaluating the performance of the best models.
 This documentation will describe the details of each of the previously mentioned steps.
 Details will also be provided on how to utilize each of the steps individually or as an automated workflow.
 In this documentation we will describe an automated machine learning pipeline and present results of applying the pipeline to sample problems.

 The workflow steps used to design the models used for predicting values for the Ballistics and Rotorcraft work were the same steps.
 Since the Ballistics work and the rotorcraft work use very different data, but the steps in the workflow were the same, a general workflow that could design ML models for many different problems was desired.
 Having a general method would reduce effort in the beginning stages of working on a new problem or dataset and allow for exploration of methods and techniques to create better models.
 The general method would also remove the need to implement each step from ground up and would improve the timeline from receiving the data to having a reasonably performing model.
 The method for the general workflow is called "An Automated Machine Learning Pipeline" and the method will fit the following criteria: